-Figure 42: Diagram of an electric drive system with electric components
+Figure 44: Diagram of an electric drive system with electric components

 - 1 Front lamp

 - 2 On-board computer

-- 3 Display (optional)

-- 4 PowerTube battery or

-- 5 PowerPack battery
+- 3 PowerPack battery

-- 6 Rear light
+- 4 Rear light

-- 7 Electric gear shift (optional)
+- 5 Electric gear shift (optional)

-- 8 Motor
+- 6 Motor

-- 9 A charger which is designed for the battery (not shown).
+- A charger which is designed for the battery (not shown).

-3.3.8.1 Motor
+3.2.8.1 Motor

 As soon as the muscle power required for pedalling passes a certain level, the motor is activated gently and assists the pedalling motion.
-The motor power always depends on the power used to pedal: Motor assistance is lower when little muscle power is used than when muscle power is used.
-This happens regardless of the level of assistance.
+The pre-set level of assistance determines the motor output.

 The motor switches off automatically as soon as the rider no longer pedals, the temperature is outside the permitted range, there is an overload or the shut-off speed of 25 km/h has been reached.

 A push assist system can be activated.
 The speed depends on the selected gear.
 The motor continues to drive the pedelec as long as the rider presses the push assist button on the handlebars.
 The speed can be a maximum of 6 km/h in this case.
 The electric drive system stops when the push assist button is released.
 The pedelec does not have a separate emergency shut-off button.
 In the event of an emergency, the motor can be stopped by removing the on-board computer.
 The mechanical brakes are used as an emergency stop system and bring the bicycle to a halt quickly and safely in the event of an emergency.

-3.3.8.2 Charger
+3.2.8.2 Charger

 Each pedelec is supplied with a charger.
-The following BOSCH charger may be used:
+As a general rule, any BOSCH charger may be used: